-On 26 February 2021, an HM Treasury-commissioned independent report on the UK fintech sector was published (the Kalifa Review).
-This contains a number of recommendations, including proposals for a new digital finance regulatory framework and changes to the UK's listing regime.
-We anticipate that the government will respond with its feedback to the Kalifa Review in the next few months.
+An HM Treasury-commissioned independent report on the UK fintech sector was published in 2021 (the Kalifa Review).
+This contains a number of recommendations, including proposals for a new digital finance regulatory framework.
+The government committed to implementing many of its recommendations.